 Yes.
 Most people recover, but they need urgent treatment in hospital, and some people are left with disabilities or other after effects.

 How would I know if I've got it?

-In the early stages, it can be very difficult to tell meningitis and septicaemia apart from other diseases.
-That's why the Foundation funds research to find ways to improve diagnosis.
-Meanwhile it is vital to know the symptoms and to get medical help immediately if you are worried that someone who is ill may have the disease.
+In the early stages, it can be very difficult to tell meningitis and septicaemia apart from milder diseases.
+It is vital to know the symptoms and to get medical help immediately if you are worried that an ill person may have the disease.

 Who decides what needs to be done for people who have been in contact with the disease?

 All cases of meningitis and septicaemia are reported to the Public Health Doctor, who uses national guidelines to decide what needs to be done to protect the community, and will also advise schools, colleges or nurseries dealing with cases.

 This doctor will make sure that anyone at especially increased risk of meningococcal disease is contacted and offered very strong antibiotics, usually ciprofloxacin but sometimes rifampicin (or certain other medicines).
 This is to kill the bacteria that cause the disease and so help stop it from spreading.
 As it takes time for them to take effect, even if you are given antibiotics it is still important to look out for the symptoms.

 Public health action is sometimes also taken in cases of Hib meningitis, but it is not needed after a single case of any other kind of meningitis.